motosir/motosir.github.io/vmware_fusion.md

 sudo echo "172.16.76.21  ud1" >> /etc/hosts
 ```

-4) On the guest vm, restart vm  or 'sudo systemctl restart networking' to pick static IP form dhcp
+4) On the guest vm, restart vm  or 'sudo systemctl restart networking' to pick static IP from dhcp

 5) copy public key to new vm
 ```bash